FREQUENTLY ASKED WATER/SEWER BILLING QUESTIONS

 Automatic Bank Payment

 Apply for an automatic bank payment.
 You may do this in person at our front counter or print the automatic bank payment form, complete, sign, and mail the form to Utility Billing & Customer Service, 4420 Mercantile Ave., Naples, FL 34104.
 If you are an owner or tenant, click here to download the automatic bank payment authorization form.
 Property management companies please click here to download the automatic bank payment authorization form for Management Company.

 This service will allow your monthly water/sewer bill to be automatically charged to your credit/debit card.
 Each month, you will receive your billing statement; but, instead of writing a check, the amount is automatically charged to your credit/debit card.
 Once you sign up, you will receive a monthly receipt via email indicating your payment has been received.

 Pay by Phone

 Pay by phone using your Visa, MasterCard, American Express, or Discover.
 Please call (239) 252-2380, select Option 1.

 Pay in Person

-Pay in person at one of the two authorized payment offices:
+Pay in person at one of the three authorized payment offices:

 2335 Orange Blossom Drive, Naples, FL 34109